LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/other-activities/add-video.md

 ## Related Articles
 For more information regarding video activities and their URLs, please see:
-- How do I set my YouTub video activity to open within a frame in the same window? (coming soon) <!-- (in-frame-video.md)-->
+- How do I set my YouTube video activity to open within a frame in the same window? (coming soon) <!-- (in-frame-video.md)-->
 - [How can I capture user data for users who access my externally hosted activities from the TMS?](capture-user-data-for-externally-hosted-activities.md)